Resilient Topology-Aware Coordination for Dynamic 3D UAV Networks under Node Failure: Topology-Aware Graph-based Multi-Agent Reinforcement Learning (TAG-MAPPO)

 \subsection{Overview of the TAG-MAPPO Architecture}

-The overall architectural flow of the proposed TAG-MAPPO framework is illustrated in Figure \ref{fig:framework}.
+The overall architectural flow of the proposed TAG-MAPPO framework is illustrated in Fig.~\ref{fig:framework}.
 The processing pipeline is strictly structured to differentiate between the online execution phase and the offline centralized training phase.

 The workflow consists of three distinct stages.
 In the first stage, each UAV operates independently using a shared policy network during deployment.
 By encoding raw local observations via a compact MLP, the system generates control actions directly.
 A critical advantage of this design is that the inference complexity remains constant irrespective of the global network size or user density, which ensures high scalability.
 In the second stage, the critic constructs a dynamic, ego-centric graph for each agent during the centralized training phase.
 Unlike standard methods that treat inputs as static vectors, the critic employs the TA-GAT module to aggregate features from the active neighbor set $\mathcal{V}(t) \setminus \{k\}$.
 This generates a permutation-invariant representation that captures high-order cooperative patterns such as load balancing and interference management.
 In the final stage, the value estimate generated by the TA-GAT critic serves as a baseline to compute the Generalized Advantage Estimation (GAE).
 This advantage signal acts as a teacher to guide the updates of the simplistic actor networks, which effectively distills the complex topological awareness of the critic into the lightweight actors via policy gradients.